RoverCore/Documentation/content/en/docs/Fundamentals/Services/dependency-injection.md

 ## What are Services?

 The swappable classes that dependency injection uses are called services.
 Services are well-defined classes that serve a specific purpose.
-Any service registered with Dependency Injection can usually be resolved in Program.cs and app.Services.
+Any service registered with dependency injection can usually be resolved in Program.cs and app.Services.

 Services also offer service scopes.